 A Hybrid system is used on Netflix, where the movie recommendations are the result of both comparing the watching habits of similar users (collaborative filtering) and finding movies that have similar characteristics like films that user has liked in the past (content-based filtering).

 Today, more and more online companies use Recommendation Systems to increase user interaction with the services they provide.
-Recommendation systems are efficient machine learning solutions which can help increase customer satisfaction and retention, and lead to a significant increase in your business revenues.
+Recommendation systems are efficient machine learning solutions that can help increase customer satisfaction and user retention, and lead to a significant increase in your business revenues.

 Interested in Recommendation Systems?

 Are you interested in implementing an AI-based solution – such as Recommendation Systems – in your business strategy?
 If so, you’ve come to the right place.
 Contact our team to discuss your idea and get a quote in 48 hours.

 Edson, J., 2012.
 Design Like Apple: Seven Principles for Creating Insanely Great Products, Services, and Experiences.
 John Wiley & Sons. pp. 47

 Jones, S.S. and Groom, F.M. eds., 2019.
 Artificial Intelligence and Machine Learning for Business for Non-Engineers.
 CRC Press, pp. 86

 Alex Castrounis, 2019.
 AI for People and Business.
 A Framework for Better Human Experiences and Business Success. (ebook)